Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 1,617 Testimonials

-This is important: Primary isn’t better than Secondary coverage, although it’s sold that way.
+Important: Primary (aka “First Payer”) isn’t better than Secondary (aka Excess) coverage, although it’s sold that way.
 The only difference is the order in which claims are paid.
-Our Secondary plans don’t require you to have Primary medical coverage.

 1. You submit the $70,000 medical claim to the travel insurance.
 It pays $50,000 (its maximum)